 (b) apply in relation to any debt upon which interest is payable as of right whether by virtue of any agreement or otherwise.

-[Section 222 inserted by No. 42 of 2004 s.
+[Section 222 inserted: No. 42 of 2004 s.
 130.]

 223. Interest on unpaid sums

 (1) Unless an arbitrator orders in any particular case that interest is not payable, interest is payable on so much of the amount of any sum ordered to be paid by an arbitrator as is from time to time unpaid.